Table of Contents

 - Stiff: A customer who cannot get financing due to very poor credit.

-- Stocking: When a dealer tries to convince a customer to buy a vehicle that’s in stock instead of ordering the exact one they want.
+- Stocking: When a dealer tries to convince a customer to buy a vehicle in stock instead of ordering.

 - Stroke, Stroker: A customer who wastes a salesperson’s time without any intention of buying.